sbbrown/XFEL-phase-contrast-imaging/README.md

 ## Motivation
 This siumlation creates a forward simulation of the expected beam profile at a downstream detector of a coherent light pulse that has passed through a sample with zero, one, or multiple discontinuities (phases shifts) introduced in the plane perpendicular to the x-ray propagation vector.
 This siumlation does not analyze/reconstruct phase contrast images.

 The advent of highly-coherent, ultrabright x-ray sources enables imaging through dense solids.
-When these solids are subjected to external loading, they exhibit a dynamic response with multiple elastic and plastic components.
 When a materials undergoes rapid compression, tension, or a change of phase, the localized index of refraction changes; this introduces a phase shift into the portion of an imaging x-ray pulse that traverses the local part of the sample.
 The magnitude of phase shift introduced in a material can be specified a priori or by measuring the visibility of a recorded data image taken with a coherent beam imaging through a material with sharp discontinuities.

-For a full explanation of the setup, mathematical formulation, and analysis of phase contrast imaging, please see **Schropp, Andreas, et al.** "Imaging shock waves in diamond with both high temporal and spatial resolution at an XFEL."
+For a full explanation of the setup, mathematical formulation, and analysis of phase contrast imaging, please see
+* **Schropp, Andreas, et al.** "Imaging shock waves in diamond with both high temporal and spatial resolution at an XFEL."
 Scientific reports 5 (2015): 11089.
-**Nagler, Bob, et al.** "The phase-contrast imaging instrument at the matter in extreme conditions endstation at LCLS."
+* **Nagler, Bob, et al.** "The phase-contrast imaging instrument at the matter in extreme conditions endstation at LCLS."
 Review of Scientific Instruments 87.10 (2016): 103701.

 ## Code style
 Google python style guide https://github.com/google/styleguide/blob/gh-pages/pyguide.md